cavapoo-cavoodle-dog-breed-info

 Not suitable for busy owners:

-They are highly energetic so they need a fair amount of daily exercise.
-A couple of daily walks are necessary for their overall health while some indoor playing sessions and outdoor agility activities must be included in their routine to keep them happy.
-So, if you can’t give enough time exercising them, the Cavoodles are not for you.
+They are highly energetic, so they need a fair amount of daily exercise.
+A couple of daily walks are necessary for their overall health, while some indoor playing sessions and outdoor agility activities must be included in their routine to keep them happy.
+Therefore, if you’re unable to commit to providing them with adequate exercise, the Cavoodle may not be the right choice for you.

 Regular grooming needed:

-They need to be groomed at least once a month as they do not shed much.
-You need to bathe them regularly, brush their fur and clean their teeth daily, and clean their ears every week.
-That means you need much time to take care of a Cavoodle as compared to many other breeds.
+Their coat must be brushed 3-4 times a week and groomed by a professional at least once a month, as they do not shed much.
+You also need to bathe them regularly, clean their teeth daily, and clean their ears every week.
+That means you need more time to care for a Cavoodle than many other breeds.

 Health-related issues: